-Office of Consumer Affairs and Peer Support Services
+Office of Consumer Affairs and Peer Recovery Services

-The Office of Consumer Affairs and Peer Support Services’ Ombudsman Program and Helpline offers direct, individualized support and assistance to individuals who are experiencing problems accessing services and supports with the goal of enhancing outcomes and the well-being of consumers.
-To accomplish this OCAPSS:
+The Advocates who answer the Office of Consumer Affairs and Peer Recovery Services' Helpline offer direct, individualized support and assistance to individuals who are experiencing problems accessing services and supports with the goal of enhancing outcomes and the well-being of all Tennesseans.

 What can be done for me?

-The Ombudsman mediates the concerns of each person involved in a specific situation and may serve as an advocate for the service recipients, the family, the state or, the provider when appropriate.
+Advocates mediate the concerns of each person involved in a specific situation and may serve as an advocate for the service recipients, the family, the state, or the provider, when appropriate.
 The concerns of the service recipient are always addressed first.

 Monday through Friday